azsk/AzTS-docs/FAQs/README.md

 Please check if below required permissions are granted.
 These permissions require admin consent.
 Therefore, user must be a member of one of the following administrator roles: </br>Global Administrator or Privileged Role Administrator.

-1. 'User.Read' permission for AzTS UI AD application
+**1. 'User.Read' permission for AzTS UI AD application**

 This permission is used to read logged in user's details such as name, email, and photo.

 > **Note:** If you do not have the permission to grant this permission, please contact your administrator to complete the setup using [this PowerShell script](../Scripts/ScriptToSetupAzureADApplicationForAzTSUI.ps1?raw=1).
 To run this script, you need to provide the subscription id and resource group name in which AzTS solution needs to be installed.

-2. MS Graph "PrivilegedAccess.Read.AzureResources" and "Directory.Read.All" permissions for Scanner identity (MI)
+**2. MS Graph "PrivilegedAccess.Read.AzureResources" and "Directory.Read.All" permissions for Scanner identity (MI)**

 This permission is used to read data in your organization's directory, such as users, groups and apps and to validate Role-based access control (RBAC) using Azure AD Privileged Identity Management (PIM).
 </br>If you do not have the required permission, please contact your administrator to get "PrivilegedAccess.Read.AzureResources" and "Directory.Read.All" permission for your scanner MI in Azure Active Directory using [this PowerShell script](../Scripts/ScriptToGrantGraphPermissionToScannerMI.ps1?raw=1).
 To run this script, you need to provide the object id of the user-assigned managed identity (scanner MI) which will be available in deployment log file.